talkjs/tutorials/how-to-add-chat-to-a-rails-app-with-talkjs/how-to-add-chat-to-a-rails-app-with-talkjs.md

 end
 ```

 This creates two actions inside the `chat_controller`.
 The first one, called `index`, assigns all the users from the database to a variable `@users`.
 This is then also assigned to the `gon.users` variable.
-Don' worry about `gon` just yet, we'll get to that in a later section.
+Don't worry about `gon` just yet, we'll get to that in a later section.

 The second action does the same thing, but also assigns another variable called `gon.mainUser` with the value of the user John Garcia.
 In the next section, we're going to add two views for the two actions we just created.

 ## Add a view

-We're going to create two HTML files.
+A view in a Rails application handles the presentation of the application's data.
+We use an extension called `.erb` that stands for Embedded Ruby.
+It is a mix of HTML and Ruby.
+This is similar to `.jsx` that is a mix of JavaScript and HTML.
+We're going to create two `erb` files.
 The first one corresponds to the initial screen where the user can make a chat selection.
 The second one displays the actual chat itself.

 ### Index view